In 2019, we'll likely see another big surge in gold prices — and junior miners.

 Meanwhile, demand is once again skyrocketing in an uncertain global climate.

 Dissatisfaction and anger have translated into major political shifts.
 We’re seeing more protests and riots — not just in the U.S. but worldwide.

-Donald Trump's trade wars has undermined global trade - and the dollar.
+Donald Trump's trade wars have undermined global trade — and the dollar.